arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

 identify the operation to be performed (set an output / read an input / configure a channel and so).
 Depending on the action to be executed the execute() function always perform a I2C transaction to communicate with the expansion.
-To this purpose an Expansion::i2c_transaction() is called.
+To this purpose I2C_TRANSACTION macro is used.

-This function (i2c_transaction) is conceived to be generic and takes 3
+This macro (I2C_TRANSACTION) is conceived to be generic and takes 3
 parameters:

 - a pointer to a function preparing the message to be sent on I2C bus (this function returns the number of bytes to be transmitted)
-- a pointer to a function able to parse the answer received by the controller
+- a pointer to a function able to parse the answer received by the controller ( returns true if parsing is correct)
 - the number of bytes expected in the answer

 So suppose the we want to write an Arduino like `digitalWrite()` function for